Capture-It/Capture-It/README.md

 ## Non-Functional Requirements (301 & 401 only):

-1. Usability=> Having two collections for our database makes it easier to work on different components and retriving data.
+1. Usability=> Having two collections for our database makes it easier to work on different components and retrieving data.
 2. Testability=> It can be run with relatively little preparatory effort, It can be tested with relatively few lines of code and It can be executed quickly.